top of page

 After establishing a stable sitting posture, take one or two deep breaths.
 Breathe through the nose if possible.
 This naturally slows the rate of breathing and invites the mind to settle.

-Breathe so it feels like you’re breathing in and out of your belly.
+Inhale and exhale so it feels like you’re breathing in and out of your belly.
 This can take some practice before it feels natural.
 Instead of your chest rising and falling, your abdomen should gently expand and contract.

 Focus on the full-body sensations of breathing in and out for a few breaths.